acoustic-content-samples/wch-site-application/README.md

 # wch-site-application
-Source code for the Watson Content Hub sample site single page application - Oslo.
+Source code for the Watson Content Hub starter site application - Oslo.

 ## Updates
-With the beginning of December we have updated the Oslo Single Page Application with the following features:
+At the beginning of December we have updated the Oslo starter site with the following features:
 - Performance improvements
 - bug fixes
 - Support for Google crawling of a given page in Oslo (more features planned in this area)